 Inevitably our day started with a transport problem.
 No adapted shuttle was there to get us into the City.
 The Tour manager was located and admitted that the vehicle had been stood down after delivering one person!
 Sounded a bit unlikely, but an adapted taxi soon appeared and we were then in town.
 Although it rained, it was a Saturday and Oslo people were out enjoying themselves.
 Kim was given the map (which on reflection was a bit unfair of me) and we set off in search of Cathedrals and Museums!

-We found that a music festival was taking place in the main Central Park.
 We heard a Bagpipe band while we were having coffee.
 There were dressed as if they were Scots but we didn’t manage to hear them speak so were not sure whether or not they were Norwegian imitators.
 They had kilts, sporrans and dirks!

 There were blues bands and folk groups as well, but the rain inevitably put the dampers on proceedings.